 |Other approved graduate courses|

-Students interested in the joint MD/MHSA Program option must apply to and be accepted into both degree programs.
+Current KUMC medical students interested in the joint MD/MHSA Program must apply and be accepted into the MHSA Program.

 1. A completed application for admission.